Dade-Collier Training and Transition Airport: Facilities and aircraft

 Dade-Collier Training and Transition Airport covers an area of 24,960 acre, which contains one asphalt paved runway (9/27) measuring 10,499 × 150 ft.
 For the year ending October 10, 2018, the airport had 14,468 general aviation aircraft operations, an average of 39 per day.
 As of 2015, the airport had an average of 12 landings and take-offs per day.

-Detention center
+Immigration Detention Center

 In July 2025, the State of Florida and U.S. Department of Homeland Security installed the South Florida Detention Facility, known informally as Alligator Alcatraz, an immigration detention center, on the airport grounds.
 The Florida Division of Emergency Management is operating the center consisting of tents and other facilities at an estimated cost of $450 million annually, plus construction costs.
 The cost is planned to be partially reimbursed by the federal government.
 The center has faced several controversies since opening.
 On August 21, 2025, Judge Kathleen Williams granted a preliminary injunction that prohibits the government from transferring any additional detainees to the site or performing any more construction work.
 The injunction has since been stayed pending appeals.